spacechem-community-developers/SpaceChem-Community-Edition/README.md

 There are some small general improvements, mostly small QoL stuff, and then some bigger things:

+### Multiple solution support

+SpaceChem is the only Zachtronics puzzle game that doesn't allow you to keep multiple solutions for the same puzzle.
+If you want to try optimizing the same puzzle for multiple goals, you need to throw your old solutions away, bury them deep in the undo stack, or use tools like SaveChem to export and import them and maintain them outside the game.
+This improvement lets you maintain an unlimited number of additional solutions per puzzle and freely switch between them while the game is running.

+The UI follows the example set by Exapunks: you first need to load the level you want to play, then you can open a solution picker window by clicking on the new button added below the Undo and Redo buttons on the toolbar.
+This window lets you create blank new solutions or copy one of the existing ones.
+For technical reasons, your original solution is listed as "(Default solution)".
+This solution cannot be deleted or renamed.
+This is the only solution visible to the original game, so if you intend to switch back and forth between the original and the Community Edition, this is the one you need to keep up to date.

+**NOTE**: This improvement has to make changes to your save file the original would never do.
+While we've done some preliminary testing and it seems to be safe, it's recommended to back up your save file before you create any new solutions.

 ### Support for the import/export used in tournaments
 The [SpaceChemTool](https://github.com/spacechem-community-developers/SpaceChemTool) (SCT for friends), used for the tournaments, can export and import solutions to custom puzzles.